-As you can already guess, each of these appliances uses a different amount of energy but what is not so obvious is how much energy each one uses.
-When you can choose between making a baked potato in the oven or in the microwave, which one uses less energy?
-How about cooking a soup or stew over the stovetop, or using the slowcooker?
+As you can probably already guess, each of these appliances uses a different amount of energy, but what is not so obvious is how much energy each one uses.
+When you can choose between making a baked potato in the oven or in the microwave, which one will end up using less energy?
+How about cooking a soup or stew over the stovetop vs using the slowcooker?
 Meatloaf in the oven or toaster oven?
 Just like if you lived in a smaller house, it would take less time to cool the inside of the home with the same sized AC unit than if you lived in a larger house; it takes less energy to heat a smaller space than a larger one.
 So what would use less energy if you could put that meatloaf in a toaster oven compared to the conventional oven?
-How much less?
-You would be cutting your energy use by more than half! (and reducing the temperature in the kitchen as well).
+And how much less?
+You would be cutting your energy use by more than half! (and reducing the temperature in the kitchen to boot).

-Of course, each appliance is “specialized” to cook certain foods but when you can choose, I encourage you to do so.
+Of course, each appliance is “specialized” to cook certain foods, but when you can choose, I encourage you to choose the more energy efficient option.
 Below is a table showing the energy costs of various cooking methods.

-- When using the electric stovetops it is important to match the pan size to the element size, otherwise you will be wasting almost half the heat produced from the element.
+- When using electric stovetops, it is important to match the pan size to the element size, otherwise you will be wasting almost half the heat produced from the element.

-- The ideal pan also has a concave bottom to maximize the conduction in the pan.
+- The ideal pan also has a concave bottom to maximize conduction in the pan.

 - Cleaning your appliances increases their efficiency.